NumCosmo/NumCosmo.github.io/download.md

   - For most systems the following packages can be found in the main repositories: *gobject-introspection*, *gir1.2-glib-2.0*, *libgirepository1.0-dev*, *gcc*, *pkg-config*, *libglib2.0-dev*, *libgmp3-dev*, *libmpfr-dev*, *libgsl0-dev*, *libfftw3-dev*.
     - If you want to build from the repository you also need: *autotools-dev*, *libtool*, *gtk-doc-tools*.
   - The other packages that are usually not found on the official repositories:
-    - For atlas support on Debian see: <http://wiki.debian.org/DebianScience/LinearAlgebraLibraries>.
-    - For atlas support on Ubuntu you need something similar to: *libatlas-base-dev*, *liblapack-dev*.
-    - NLopt and cfitsio sometimes can be found with the following package names: *libnlopt-dev*, *libcfitsio3-dev*.
+    - NLopt and cfitsio can be found with the following package names: *libnlopt-dev*, *libcfitsio3-dev*.

 ### Packages on RPM based distributions (including Fedora, OpenSuse, etc) <a id="pack_rpm"></a>

   - For most systems the following packages can be found in the main repositories: *pkg-config*, *gobject-introspection-devel*, *glib2-devel*, *gsl-devel*, *gmp-devel*, *mpfr-devel*, *fftw3-devel*.
     - If you want to build from the repository you also need: *autoconf*, *automake*, *libtool*, *gtk-doc*.
   - The other packages that are usually not found on the official repositories:
-    - NLopt, cfitsio, lapack and atlas sometimes can be found with the following package names: *nlopt-devel*, *libcfitsio-devel*, *lapack-devel*, *atlas-devel*, *lapack-devel*.
+    - NLopt, cfitsio, and lapack can be found with the following package names: *nlopt-devel*, *libcfitsio-devel*, *lapack-devel*, *atlas-devel*, *lapack-devel*.

 ## Building from repository: <a id="brepo"></a>

 To build from the git repository, you need to follow these steps before [configuring and compiling](#brelease).

-  - Generate the configure scripts and also run configure:
+  - Generate the configure scripts:
     ```bash
+    cd NumCosmo
     ./autogen.sh
-    ```
-  - Generate the configure scripts only:
-    ```bash
-    NOCONFIGURE=yes ./autogen.sh
     ```
     - The configure script is built at this point.
       Note that this requires the autotools developer enviroment (latest version recommended):